Haohua-Sun/Haohua-Sun.github.io/docs/seminar.markdown

 Note that it's neither a tutoring class to help you get better grades (if this is what you want, go away) nor a traditional lecture to teach you (it's right we are learning together, but nobody is going to teach you, every one is equal here). **We are here simply for the same interest in mathematical/theoretical physics, for the pursuit of beauty.**

-And this is also not a superman group only for those learnt lots things already, the following subjects at this term just needs you to know about **Calculus**, **Linear Algebra** and **Classical Mechanics**.
+And this is also not a superman group only for those learnt lots things already, the following subjects at this semester just needs you to know about **Calculus**, **Linear Algebra** and **Classical Mechanics**.
 The topics may seem much hard, but remember it's just a topic and we are just learning some basic stuff, and there is no pressure from exam or whatever.
 By the way, difficulty should not be the reason to escape, remember *"而世之奇伟、瑰怪、非常之观，常在于险远，而人之所罕至焉。"*?

 **So what will we do after all?** For this semester (2023 Spring), the two topics, Quantum Theory and General Relativity, are both fundamental to modern physics.
 Thus we may make it like a reading course: we choose a book or note as the main material to read together, and talk over the confused or interesting things together once in a while.